User profiles import

 }'

-Possible update strategies when updating existing user profiles
+Available update strategies when updating existing user profiles

-When doing an UPSERT if you want to update existing profiles in your datamart you should use the update_strategy field.
+if you want to update existing profiles in your datamart you should use the update_strategy

 PARTIAL_UPDATE and PARTIAL_DELETE

-If you wish to perform targeted updates on existing profiles without overwriting the whole existing user profile object, you should use the PARTIAL_UPDATE or PARTIAL_DELETE values of the update_strategy field.
+If you wish to perform targeted updates on existing profiles without overwriting the whole existing user profile object, you should use the PARTIAL_UPDATE

-You should mark a field with the directive @UpdateStrategyKey inside of each object you would like to make updates on.
+inside the given object you would like to make updates on.
 Inside of a given object, the field that has the directive will serve to identify the given object based on the value of this field in the update request.

 "compartment_id": "<COMPARTMENT_ID>",